 Losing a job is a challenging experience, especially when you suspect an unjust termination.

-In Florida, employees have certain rights that protect them from wrongful termination.
+In Colorado, employees have certain rights that protect them from wrongful termination.
 Understanding how to prove wrongful termination can empower you to seek justice if you believe you have been unfairly let go.

 1. Employment policies and handbook